liamkesatoran/liamkesatoran.github.io/projects/project-1.md

   - Regression
   - Python
   - Sklearn
-summary: Kaggle kernel showcasing different ways to do regression on a NASA's dataset about asteroids.
+summary: Kaggle kernel showcasing different ways to do regression on a NASA dataset about asteroids.
 ---